thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 # 17. Support changes to spec.version in existing hello CR.
 Apply logic in reconcile loop to find desired (from cr) and current deployed (from deployment, and thus from pod) image value.
 If these don't match, update the deployment's image value, and update.

-This change can be seen at commit: 5cc8494 : https://github.com/thisisdavidbell/hello-operator/commit/5cc8494b31ceed09ef4458a1d358c12f99ed6536
+This change can be seen at commit: [5cc8494](https://github.com/thisisdavidbell/hello-operator/commit/5cc8494b31ceed09ef4458a1d358c12f99ed6536)

 # 18. Support changes to spec.repeat and spec.verbose in existing hello CR.
 Apply logic in reconcile loop to find desired (from cr) and current deployed (from deployment, and thus from pod) env list.
 If these don't match, update the deployment's env list, and update.

+This change can be seen at commit: [53d6a68](https://github.com/thisisdavidbell/hello-operator/commit/53d6a684d3af88c296dd9d106ec0f89beb3aa3a4)

+# 19. Update operator log messages
+At this point I added a few extra operator log messages in `Reconcile()` were helpful when seeing which path the Reconcile code went down each time.

+# 20. Reconcile the Service
+Next we add the creation and reconciling of the Service needed to access to hello endpoint.

 ---

 Done:
-- have hello use `REPEAT` and `VERBOSE` env vars
-- have hello app handle versioning nicely, including overriding value in go file
-- have hello app check for image registry env vars
-- create make targets (and doc) to override Image registry for hello_controller.go and operator.yaml, plus maintain operator version
-- convert to deployment following memcache example code here: https://docs.openshift.com/container-platform/4.6/operators/operator_sdk/osdk-getting-started.html
-- update above steps to include the addition of deployment, and make targets...
-- have operator use the repeat and verbose cr fields to set env vars, which hello app 2.0 now uses
-- manually add validation to only allow hello app at v1.0 or v2.0
-- have operator apply version as the tag of the image correctly.
-- support updates to cr
+- update operator log messages

 Next:
-- update operator log messages
 - reconcile service in operator - following hello-ocp
 - repeat with new code for route (can specify path but not host
 - add doc for what the role, role_binding and service_account yamls are for
-- add field for the url endpoint to call - can get from route afte created, a re-reconcile
+- add field for the url endpoint to call - can get from route after created, a re-reconcile
 - move onto olm
-- have operator create a file instead of env var for one of verbose or repeat.

 # Appendix